Articles on: Getting Started

 Complete stack-trace and details of the custom extension uncaught exception is available in the deployment Keycloak logs.

-Cloud-IAM team recommend to setup a separate Keycloak cluster environment with the same plan used in production to automatically or manually check the quality and integration of your custom extension with Keycloak.
+Cloud-IAM team recommend to setup a separate Keycloak cluster environment to automatically or manually check the quality and integration of your custom extension with Keycloak.
+This is because Keycloak cannot isolate custom extension loading per realm.

 Caused by: java.lang.ClassNotFoundException